Healthy Homes Assessment Silverstream

 Silverstream Healthy Homes Compliance Timeframes

-• Ceiling and underfloor insulation is compulsory to all Silverstream and New Zealand rental houses where it’s reasonably practicable to put in.
+• Underfloor and ceiling insulation is required to all Silverstream and New Zealand rental houses where it’s reasonably practicable to install.

-• Property managers and landlords have to keep records that prove the compliance with the Healthy Homes Standards that apply or will be applied to an apartment rental.
+• Property managers and landlords must keep records that prove the conformance to all Healthy Homes Standards that apply or will be in force during the tenure of their rental properties.

-• Property managers and private landlords have to make sure their rental properties comply in accordance with Healthy Homes Standard within 90 days of a new, renewed , or altered lease.
+• Private landlords and property managers must make sure their rental properties conform according to Healthy Homes Standards within 90 days of any new, renewed , or altered Tenancy.

-• All the boarding homes (except Kainga Ora and Community Housing Providers with registered boarder household tenancies) must comply with the Healthy Homes Standards regardless of the date when the tenancy started.
+• All the boarding houses (except Kainga Ora and Community Housing Providers with registered Boarding home tenancies) must adhere to the Healthy Homes Standard regardless of the date the tenancy was started.

-• All homes which are rented by Kainga Ora (formerly Housing New Zealand) and registered Community Housing Providers must meet the Healthy Homes Standards regardless of the date when the tenancy started.
+• All homes which are rented by Kainga Ora (formerly Housing New Zealand) and Community Housing Providers that are registered must meet the Healthy Homes Standards regardless of when the tenancy first began.

 Unreasonable Gaps & Holes